 Role of Contract Management in Business Development

-For any business, the two main activities for business development are marketing and sales.
-No matter whether you are a financial firm looking to build relationships with clients at conferences or an oil & gas corporation looking to expand the scope of current contracts, all businesses need to take a closer look at how contract management falls into business development processes.
+The two main activities for business development are marketing and sales.
+Regardless of whether you are a financial firm trying to build client relationships at conferences or an oil & gas corporation looking to expand the scope of current contracts, all businesses could benefit from taking a closer look at how contract management impacts their business development processes.

-In this article we will explore some useful contract management techniques to boost your business development.
+This article explores some useful contract management techniques to boost your business development efforts.

 Set a “Client Update” Reminder

-Given that 80% of your business development budget consumption is on new recruiting new clients, it is very easy to forget that those same new clients only contribute to about 20% of your annual revenue generation.
+Given that 80% of business development budgets are typically spent on recruiting new clients, it’s easy to forget that those same new clients only contribute about 20% of annual revenues.

-This is why it is critical not to forget your faithful repeat clients and send 2 client updates about every 3 to 6 months.
+That’s why it’s critical not to forget your faithful repeat or existing clients and keep them engaged with a regular cadence of touchpoints.
 Here are a few ideas: